Links

 Note that the two requests only differ in the IDs provided within the URLs for each request.

-The first line of the request creates a JSON array serverFiles which contains the path and content of the file you are uploading.
+The first line of the request creates the JSON array serverFiles, which contains the path and content of the file you are uploading.

 The path referenced within the array itself is the path the file is written to within the server; it is also the path that should be provided when using this file to establish a connection.